Dang-Hoang-Tung/LangChain.Eco-Friendly-Agent/README.md

 ## License

-This project is part of the Udacity curriculum.
+This project is adapted from the Udacity curriculum.
+All licenses should be sought from Udacity.